thi-ng/umbrella/packages/meta-css/README.md

 ## Bundled CSS base framework

 The package includes a large number of useful specs in [/specs](https://github.com/thi-ng/umbrella/blob/develop/packages/meta-css/specs/).
-These are provided as starting point to define your custom framework(s)...
+These are readily usable, but also are provided as starting point to define your own custom framework(s)...

-Currently available CSS classes in MetaCSS base v0.0.1:
+Currently, there are 927 CSS utility classes defined in MetaCSS base v0.0.1:

 ### Classes by category